tailhook/vagga/docs/config.rst

     in systemd, but doesn't support commands quoting and line wrapping yet)

 ``environ``
-    The mapping, that contitutes environment variables set in container.
+    The mapping, that constitutes environment variables set in container.
 This overrides ``environ-file`` on value by value basis.

 ``provision``